Tanaji Sawant

-Tanaji Sawant is a businessman, Balasahebanchi Shiv Sena politician and deputy leader from Solapur district, Maharashtra.
+Tanaji Sawant is a businessman, politician representing from the Shiv Sena and deputy leader from Solapur district, Maharashtra.

-He is current Member of Legislative Assembly from Bhoom / Paranda Vidhan Sabha constituency as a member of Shiv Sena.
+He is current Member of Legislative Assembly from Bhoom / Paranda / Washi Vidhan Sabha constituency as a member of Shiv Sena.

 He was elected to legislative council with a record margin of 270 votes, securing 348 votes.

-He came into prominence for his Water conservation project, part of Shiv Sena’s ‘Shiv Jal Kranti’ scheme in Osmanabad district in May 2016.
+He came into prominence for his Water conservation project, part of Shiv Sena’s ‘Shiv Jal Kranti’ scheme in Dharashiv district in May 2016.
+He was accused by Rohit Pawar of NCP-SP to have been involved in a Rs 6500 Crore scam during his tenure as health minister and called for his resignation.